yanakolajara/L3_async_v2/lesson14-conditional-logic/README.md

 ## Topic Overview (20 minutes):

-Basic Conditional Statements: Introduce if, else, and else if statements.
-Explain the syntax and how these statements control program flow based on boolean conditions.
+Quick review of conditional logic: Review if, else, and else if statements.

-Examples: Show simple examples, like checking if a user is eligible to vote based on age.
+Move on to more advanced control flow and common control flow techniques

+- Returning early
+- Cascading logic

 ## Problem Solving (35 minutes):